 All in the Family

-“Our team has seen family businesses fall apart when an older generation owner either is ready to retire or passes away because, while it may have been assumed that the next generation was going to take over, it turns out that individual has other plans,” Tygart shared.
+“Our team has seen family businesses fall apart when an older generation owner either is ready to retire or passes away because, while it may have been assumed that the next generation was going to take over, it turns out that individual has other plans,” says Koepp.
 “There are also times when spousal owners aren’t in agreement over plans for the next generation to take the reins.”

 The latter scenario can occur when one spouse feels too much risk involved in business ownership or that the younger generation is not capable of successfully running the business.
 This is why strategic planning is imperative when looking at a future for a family-owned company because there may be alternative routes for business succession that would better suit the family members’ unique personal, professional and financial goals.